apify/apify-docs/sources/platform/storage/dataset.md

 Fields in a dataset that begin with a `#` are treated as hidden.
 You can exclude these fields when downloading data by using either `skipHidden=1` or `clean=1` in your query parameters.
 This feature is useful for excluding debug information from the final dataset output.

-The following example demonstrates a dataset record with hiddent fields, including HTTP response and error details.
+The following example demonstrates a dataset record with hidden fields, including HTTP response and error details.

 ```json
 {